 Research interests:

-- What explains the (persistent) difference between local labor markets? - How do local labor markets work? - Effects of technological change on the labor market - Adjustment of individual workers to globalization
+- What explains the (persistent) difference between local labor markets? - How do local labor markets work? - How do labor market and housing market interact? - Effects of technological change on the labor market

 1.2 The Institute for Employment Research (IAB)